What You’ll Learn 🛠️

 1 (for a single plane) or 2 (for dual-plane) acceleration sensors

-1 angle sensor (for measuring RPM and absolute angular position, therefore the angle sensor must have a zero-pulse: rotary encoder with A, B, Z signal, optical tacho probe with the reflective sticker, inductive probe, CDM with zero,...)
+1 Angle sensor – used to measure RPM and absolute angular position.
+Therefore, the angle sensor must have a zero pulse.
+Examples include a rotary encoder with A, B, Z signals, an optical tacho probe with a reflective sticker, an inductive probe, or a CDM with zero.

 Step-by-step balancing procedure

-The first step of balancing procedure is to do an initial run.
-The machine has to be run up the operating speed.
-The vibration velocity is detected.
-The velocity level and phase angle give together a vector that represents the original unbalance of the rotor.
-The length of the vector is equal to the vibration amplitude and its direction is given by the phase angle.
+The first step of the balancing procedure is to perform an initial run.
+The machine must be brought up to its operating speed, and the vibration velocity is measured.
+The vibration amplitude and phase angle together form a vector that represents the rotor’s original unbalance.
+The length of this vector corresponds to the vibration amplitude, and its direction is determined by the phase angle.

 The second step is to add a trial mass.
-A trial mass has a known weight and it is fixed at a known radius at an arbitrary angular position on the rotor.
-The machine is again run-up to operational speed.
-We get a new vibration velocity level and a new phase angle.
-These values represent the resultant effect of the initial unbalance and the trial mass.
+The trial mass has a known weight and is fixed at a known radius and arbitrary angular position on the rotor.
+The machine is again brought up to operational speed, and the new vibration velocity and phase angle are measured.
+These values represent the combined effect of the initial unbalance and the trial mass.

-The tips of vectors V0 and V1 are joined by means of the third vector VT, which is marked so that it indicates the V0 to V1 direction.
+The tips of vectors V₀ and V₁ are connected by a third vector, Vₜ, which indicates the direction from V₀ to V₁.
 This vector represents the effect of the trial mass alone.
-A vector is drawn parallel to the vector VT, with the same amplitude and direction, but starting at the origin.
+A vector is then drawn parallel to Vₜ, with the same amplitude and direction, but starting at the origin.

-In the opposite direction to V0, there is a vector VC and it represents the position and magnitude of the mass required to counteract the original unbalance.
+In the opposite direction to V₀, there is a vector V_c, which represents the position and magnitude of the mass required to counteract the original unbalance.

-If we assume that the amplitude of the vibration is proportional to the unbalance mass, we get the expression that enables us to find the value of compensating mass (MCOMP).
+Assuming that the vibration amplitude is proportional to the unbalance mass, we obtain an expression that allows us to determine the value of the compensating mass (M_COMP).

-The procedure in Dewesoft is guided by the visual control instrument.
-The flowcharts below show the routines for single and dual-plane balancing.
+The procedure in Dewesoft is guided by a visual control instrument.
+The flowcharts below illustrate the routines for single-plane and dual-plane balancing.

 Single plane balancing procedure